BetMGM Ohio Bonus Code: Get $1,000 Bonus Bet Before Promo Ends

 3. Deposit $10 or more

-Then, you're ready to bet!
-Following your deposit of at least $10, your first wager of up to $1,000 is on BetMGM.
-It'll be refunded in bonus bets if you lose, no questions asked!
+You're now ready to bet!
+Following your deposit, your first wager of up to $1,000 is on BetMGM.
+If you lose, it'll be refunded in bonus bets, guaranteed.

-Feel free to take a giant swing at a bet with big odds.
-You'll either win and get those winnings or lose and live to bet another day.
-Regardless, you're in great shape thanks to BetMGM!
+Feel free to swing for the fences with big odds, knowing you'll either win or live to bet another day.
+Regardless, you're in great shape to score a huge payday.

-You must be a new BetMGM user to qualify for the bonus and the offer ends soon.
-Sign up for BetMGM now to get one step closer to a HUGE payday for March Madness!
+Only new BetMGM users can claim this limited-time promo.
+Sign up for BetMGM now to get a $1,000 bonus bet for the weekend!

-For those looking to really pad those pockets, here are a couple of other excellent promos you need to claim too:
+For those looking to really pad those pockets, there are a couple of other awesome offers you need to claim too:

 Game odds refresh periodically and are subject to change.